-Applications will be made available in a format accessible to persons with disabilities upon request.
+NOFA and RFP Response forms and applications will be made available in a format accessible to persons with disabilities and persons with Limited English Proficiency upon request.

-Application instructions and due dates are included in the Notice of Funding Availability (NOFA).
-Applicants must attend the mandatory Technical Assistance Session to be eligible to submit an application.
+Application instructions and due dates are included in the Requests for Proposals (RFPs) and in the Notice of Funding Availability (NOFA).